ShinyJonny/fsfill/README.md

 2. Run: `cargo install --path .`

 If you have a correctly setup rust tool chain, the built binary should be in your PATH.

+## Known Bugs

+- E2fs versions other than Ext4 (Ext2 and Ext3) are not very well supported yet and often get corrupted (WIP).
+- Sometimes, a few small 'holes', i.e. unused and unfilled spaces, can still remain on the drive.

 ## Third Party Libraries